KSKNico/glfw-game/README.md

 - glfw3
 - glm

+For the build process you will also need cmake.

 # TODO Lists
 Lists of things that need to be done to bring this game up to basic performance and gameplay standards